-Educational and outreach efforts provide a greater understanding of the importance of the impacts of improper use and disposal practices.
+Educational and outreach efforts provide a greater understanding of the importance of the impacts of improper use and disposal practices of everyday products.
 Informed and knowledgeable citizens have a greater understanding and appreciation of how their actions impact the environment.
-This understanding and acceptance are essential to gain the public's interest, confidence and support to modify society's habits regarding their actions and how they impact the environment.
-Greater acceptance of greener practices is a byproduct of awareness how individual actions impact the environment.
+This knowledge, understanding and acceptance are essential to gain the public's interest, confidence, and support to modify society's habits regarding their actions and how they impact the environment.
+Greater acceptance of greener and or environmentally friendly practices is a byproduct of awareness how individual actions impact the environment.

 The Town has undertaken various initiatives to develop and distribute materials.
-Various departments, commissions and agencies have worked together to dispense relevant information pertaining to greener practices.
+Various departments, commissions and agencies have worked together to dispense relevant information pertaining to greener and environmentally friendly practices.
 Universal brochures and fact sheets have been reviewed with governing land use commissions.
-The results of these reviews have generated modifications to regulations and ordinances and continually generate new review standards.
+The results of these reviews have generated modifications to regulations and ordinances and continually generate new practices and standards.
 Additionally, the Town supports groups and or individuals to organize efforts that address specific causes which directly or indirectly impact the environment and stormwater.